Distributional Inverse Reinforcement Learning: Conclusion

 \section{Conclusion}

 We introduce a distributional framework for inverse reinforcement learning that jointly models reward uncertainty and return distributions.
 Our method enables risk-aware policy learning and accurate inference of high-order structure in demonstrations.
 We validate the framework on stochastic control tasks, deterministic settings, and real neural datasets, demonstrating state-of-the-art performance and strong generalization across domains.
+Like other IRL methods, DistIRL does not claim unique recovery of a ground-truth reward from demonstrations alone; it recovers a compatible reward distribution under the chosen prior, variational family, and FSD-based inductive bias.
+Future work should expand real-world validation, learn or adapt the DRM from demonstrations, study targeted finite-moment relaxations when only selected moments are scientifically important, and model correlations among state-action reward distributions.